 • Strength training alone can solve most if not all of the problems when done properly, but is still not as effective as when it’s combined with manual therapy.

-• Static and Dynamic flexibility program design in combination with the above makes for the ultimate approach and will be a topic of a blog coming soon.
+• Static and Dynamic flexibility program design in combination with the above makes for the ultimate approach.

 Our hockey training programs will help you correct your muscle tightness problems that all hockey players get, and this will instantly help increase your performance on the ice.
 Go check them out now!